"photon engager, sometimes an arranger, oft a wrangler for fun"

 and photography historian, Peter Bunnell, Snow worked to learn

-the art of illuminating narrative with photography.
+the practice and art of illuminating narrative with photography.

 In 1993, he chronicled his work for TIME, BusinessWeek, Newsweek, NYTimes, Forbes and Fortune magazines in his book entitled Location Photography Secrets.
 Upon its publication, he embraced the dawning digital age by teaching himself Photoshop 2.5.
 (Imagine Photoshop with no layers...
 I wonder if you can.)
 In 1996, he had programmed and uploaded www.andysnow.com as the first iteration of his current web site.
 This ever-evolving site is now over 20 years young.